Warlord (California band): Post-Warlord activities and first reunion

-Second reunion 2011–present
+Second reunion, death of Tsamis and new studio effort

-In late 2011 Bill Tsamis announced in the band's fan (The Warlord Battle Choir) page on Facebook that the band was once again in the studio.
+In late 2011, Bill Tsamis announced in the band's fan (The Warlord Battle Choir) page on Facebook that the band was once again in the studio.
 Subsequently, a snippet of an upcoming song was released by Mark Zonder on YouTube.
 At that time Tsamis declined to reveal the name of the vocalist that would be used.
-On March 12, 2012 on the eve of his 51st birthday, Tsamis surprised Warlord fans with the first Warlord song in 10 years, called "Night of the Fury".
+On March 12, 2012, on the eve of his 51st birthday, Tsamis surprised Warlord fans with the first Warlord song in 10 years, called "Night of the Fury".
 It was then also revealed that vocalist duties were once again handled by Rick Anderson (Damien King III) whose stint with Martiria had just ended.

 In August 2012, Warlord announced that it would headline the 2013 Keep It True XVI Festival.
 This announcement was followed by two more dates in Greece in Athens and Thessaloniki.

-In October 2012 the band's 1984 EP "Lost and lonely days/Aliens" was remastered and re-released via the label Sons of a dream music.
+In October 2012, the band's 1984 EP "Lost and lonely days/Aliens" was remastered and re-released via the label Sons of a dream music.

 In March 2013, Warlord released a new studio album, titled The Holy Empire.
 The album was received positively by the metal press.
-Two live performances in Athens on April 27, 2013 and April 28, 2013 were sold out.
+Two live performances (featuring vocalist Giles Lavery) in Athens on April 27, 2013, and April 28, 2013, were sold out.

-In September 2013 Warlord announced that their new singer will be the Cypriot Nicholas Leptos known for his works with Arrayan Path, Astronomikon, Prodigal Earth, Diphtheria and Gangland.
+In September 2013, Warlord announced that their new singer will be the Cypriot Nicholas Leptos, known for his works with Arrayan Path, Astronomikon, Prodigal Earth, Diphtheria and Gangland.

-In March 2014 Warlord announced that bass player duties for the 2014 Tour had been assigned to Shadow Gallery's Gary Wehrkamp due to scheduling issues with Philip Bynoe.
+In March 2014, Warlord announced that bass player duties for the 2014 Tour had been assigned to Shadow Gallery's Gary Wehrkamp due to scheduling issues with Philip Bynoe.

-In May 2021 guitarist, composer and founder of Warlord Bill Tsamis died.
+In May 2021, guitarist, composer and founder of Warlord Bill Tsamis died.

+Third reunion

+On April 10, 2023, Warlord announced they had reformed with a line-up featuring Mark Zonder (drums), Giles Lavery (vocals), Philip Bynoe (bass), and Jimmy Waldo (keys) with the guitarist positions to be announced at a later date, the band will play select shows in 2024 in tribute to band co-founder Bill Tsamis.